A minimal mass blow-up solution on a nonlinear quantum star graph: Introduction

+The exact description of $\mathcal G$, the precise interpretation of~\eqref{eq:nls}, and the definition of the usual function spaces on $\mathcal G$ will be given in Section~\ref{sec:star_graphs}.

-Our goal in this paper is to construct a finite time blow-up solution of \eqref{eq:nls}.
-Let us denote by $Q$ the positive radial ground state of the focusing mass-critical nonlinear Schr\"odinger equation on the line (see Section~\ref{sec:line}).
-It is well-known that the mass
+Our main objective in this paper is to construct a finite-time blow-up solution of~\eqref{eq:nls}.
+Let ${\mathsf Q}:\R\to\R$ be defined by

+The function ${\mathsf Q}$ is the positive even ground state of the focusing mass-critical nonlinear Schr\"odinger equation on the line.
+It is well known that the mass of $\mathsf Q$, given by

-of $Q$ gives the threshold between global existence and finite time blow-up for this problem.
-It turns out that $M_\R(Q)$ also determines the mass threshold for global existence of solutions of \eqref{eq:nls} on the graph.
-Indeed, we shall prove in Section~\ref{sec:global} that, if the initial condition $u_0\in H^1(\mathcal G)$ satisfies
+gives the threshold between global existence and finite time blow-up for the associated Cauchy problem.
+It turns out that $M_{\mathsf Q}$ also determines the mass threshold for global existence of solutions of~\eqref{eq:nls} on the graph.
+Indeed, we shall prove in Section~\ref{sec:global} that, if the initial condition $u_0$ satisfies